suyogyj/capstone-legal-docs-analysis/README.md

 This project explores the integration of Large Language Models (LLMs) and Knowledge Graphs to enhance legal text analytics, focusing on food safety-related cases in India (2022–2023).
 The methodology and results demonstrate how these techniques can automate summarization, entity extraction, and corpus-level analysis of legal texts.

+The full report can be found in [Capstone_Report.pdf](https://github.com/suyogyj/capstone-legal-docs-analysis/blob/main/Capstone_Report.pdf)

 ---

 ## Table of Contents